Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2022.

 The 603 are the lone floorstanders in B&W's successful 600 Series, and the first with magnetic grilles.

 Like the others in the range, they feature B&W's Continuum cone material, which originally appeared on B&W's more premium ranges.
 Compared with the rest of the 600 Series, the results are even more impressive – the soundstage is gloriously spacious, and they deliver bass weight, vocal clarity and detail in spades.

 They're rear-ported, which helps give them a huge sense of space (just make sure you don't position them too close to a wall).
 It's an expansive soundstage that takes you on a sonic journey.
-The 603s are overflowing with confidence: whether it’s bass weight, vocal clarity or general detail, the B&Ws sound like they know how to handle a tune.
+The 603 are overflowing with confidence: whether it’s bass weight, vocal clarity or general detail, they sound like they know how to handle a tune.

 They stay in control even when the music gets demanding, keeping a firm grip on instrumental strands without losing cohesion.
 Low notes are delivered with plenty of heft yet never threaten to dominate the proceedings.
 Impeccable.

 But the Wedge is also an exceptional wireless speaker in its own right.
 And of course, it's in the sound department where the Wedge really earns its keep.
-Its three-way driver set-up produces a dynamic, entertaining sound drizzled in loads of detail.
+Its three-way driver set-up produces a dynamic, entertaining sound with oodles of detail.